ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-blader-runner-blu-ray-vinyl-prize.markdown

   \ exclusive bonus content for you to get stuck into. <p><p>Enter the draw to win\
   \ by completing the form below before 11.59pm on 20/02/2018.<p>"
 has-winner: false
-prize-description: "Win a copy of Blade Runner 2049 on Blu-ray™ and a Vinyl soundtrack"
+prize-description: "Win a copy of Blade Runner 2049 on Blu-ray™ and a Vinyl soundtrack\
+  \ of the movie"
 ---